Braised Veal Shanks

 This post may contain affiliate links.
 See my disclosure policy.

-These easy braised veal shanks yield tender and delicate meat every time.
+My easy braised veal shanks yield tender and delicate meat every time.
 It’s flavorful, cozy, and needs very little prep.

 What are veal shanks?

 - Versatile.
-Braising is my favorite method for cooking veal shanks but you can also cook them in a slow cooker.
+Braising is my favorite method for cooking veal shanks, but you can also cook them in a slow cooker.

 - Perfect for entertaining.
 Because of its sophisticated flavor and fall-apart tender texture, veal is the perfect option for a special dinner with your family or a cozy dinner party with friends.